 Magnesium helps relieve muscle spasms, including those in the smooth muscle of the bronchi.
 A journal of the American Medical Association study published in 1989, showed significant improvement in subjects treated with magnesium.
 There is said to be considerable evidence that asthmatics are magnesium deficient.
-Spinach, pumpkin seeds, almonds are great sources of magnesium.
+Spinach, pumpkin seeds, and almonds are great sources of magnesium.

 Creating a healthy environment

 One should take care to remove asthma offenders from the house.
 Dust, mold, cat and dog dander, and certain plants can all irritate sensitive airways making one sick.
 Fabric softeners in the laundry, have been said to have triggered new attacks of asthma.
 Because of hypersensitive air passages, asthma sufferers react badly to sulfate and other pollutants in the atmosphere.
 Artificial food colouring agents like tartrazine also trigger asthma attacks.
 Monosodium glutamate can also provoke an attack.
 Hence natural food is recommended.